This post may contain affiliate links. Please read our disclosure policy.

 A ladle full of baked potato soup with bacon, cheese and chives on top

-• It takes about 45 minutes from start to finish, making it a great weeknight dinner option.
+• Weeknight Dinner – It takes less than 45 minutes from start to finish, making it a great weeknight dinner option that tastes like it took you all day!

-• You can customize it with your favorite baked potato toppings.
+• Customizable – You can easily customize it with your favorite baked potato toppings.
+Top this soup with extra bacon, pepper-jack cheese, jalapenos, hot sauce, or whatever toppings you like.

-• Milk – I exclusively buy fat free milk, so that’s what I used.
-But you can use whatever kind of milk you have on hand.
+• Milk – I typically use fat-free milk, but you can use whatever kind of milk you have on hand.
+2% or whole milk would add extra creaminess.

 • Broth – I like to use vegetable broth but chicken broth will also work.

-• Potatoes – You need 2 pounds of russet potatoes.
-I like russets because hold their shape better and don’t turn to mush in the soup.
+• Potatoes – I use russets in this recipe because hold their shape better and don’t turn to mush in the soup.

 collage of images showing the steps for making loaded baked potato soup